yukina3230/mpvconfig/README.md

 - Fixed a crash that sometimes occured when changing videos in a playlist
 - Fixed playtime showing '-00:00' for a short time upon file load
+- Cleaned up debug messages in the terminal

 ### 2024-04-19